cmark0v/linux_hax/linuxhax.rst

 network & hax
 =============

-- ``nmap`` -port scanner highly advanced, many modes and options
+- ``nmap`` - port scanner highly advanced, many modes and options
-- ``masscan`` -speed optimized port scanner for large volume scanning, target acquisition. usually preceeds  the use of nmap whcih yields more detailed information
+- ``masscan`` - speed optimized port scanner for large volume scanning, target acquisition. usually preceeds  the use of nmap whcih yields more detailed information
-- ``nc`` -previously merntioned, netcat, raw conns
+- ``nc`` - previously merntioned, netcat, raw conns
-- ``ettercap`` -manipulation of ARP, DNS, other protocols, generally for the purpose of man in the middle attack. it is bad to the bone, it is a cyberweapon
+- ``ettercap`` - manipulation of ARP, DNS, other protocols, generally for the purpose of man in the middle attack. it is bad to the bone, it is a cyberweapon
-- ``wireshark`` -watch network packets go by. need to change group to work properly. can run as root and always works that way, but not recomended. used to be called ethereal - the new name sucks. still hate them for it. the new name reads like it should be the name of a chinese electrician tool or a korean children's cartoon
+- ``wireshark`` - watch network packets go by. need to change group to work properly. can run as root and always works that way, but not recomended. used to be called ethereal - the new name sucks. still hate them for it. the new name reads like it should be the name of a chinese electrician tool or a korean children's cartoon
-- ``ngrep`` -network grep, just reads packets going by your box and spits that out to stdout if it matches what ur looking for
+- ``ngrep`` - network grep, just reads packets going by your box and spits that out to stdout if it matches what ur looking for
-- ``tcpdump`` -captures and dumps packets, dump files can be reloaded, minor dissection available with some calssification, can load the dumps up with anything
+- ``tcpdump`` - captures and dumps packets, dump files can be reloaded, minor dissection available with some calssification, can load the dumps up with anything
-- ``ifconfig`` -old network interface config command line utility. windows ipconfig is the ripoff version with a weird name
+- ``ifconfig`` - old network interface config command line utility. windows ipconfig is the ripoff version with a weird name
-- ``ip`` -the newer, 'better' network interface and routing table configuration tool
+- ``ip`` - the newer, 'better' network interface and routing table configuration tool
-- ``route`` -orouting table edit and explore
+- ``route`` - orouting table edit and explore
-- ``httping`` -sends a http packet to a server on default prot of 80, gives response time
+- ``httping`` - sends a http packet to a server on default prot of 80, gives response time
-- ``ping`` -normal old school icmp ping. not waht it used to be
+- ``ping`` - normal old school icmp ping. not waht it used to be
-- ``telnet`` -old school shell/terminal over the wire. completely unencrypted, not much more complex than netcat. helpful for testing connections, manual single prot probing like tenet <host> 80 to connect to port 80 on <host>
+- ``telnet`` - old school shell/terminal over the wire. completely unencrypted, not much more complex than netcat. helpful for testing connections, manual single prot probing like tenet <host> 80 to connect to port 80 on <host>
-- ``nslookup`` -look up an ip or hostname in DNS
+- ``nslookup`` - look up an ip or hostname in DNS
-- ``john`` -old school powerful password hash cracker. supports extensions and a lot of hash algorithms. parallelism exists too, not sure about GPU kernels. likely better things these days. called john the ripper(after the famous amteur serial hooker-disection enthusiast)
+- ``john`` - old school powerful password hash cracker. supports extensions and a lot of hash algorithms. parallelism exists too, not sure about GPU kernels. likely better things these days. called john the ripper(after the famous amteur serial hooker-disection enthusiast)
-- ``whois`` -information on domain ownership, reverse look up of IP addresses. just an entry from a database about the owner and registrar stuff for IPs and domains.
+- ``whois`` - information on domain ownership, reverse look up of IP addresses. just an entry from a database about the owner and registrar stuff for IPs and domains.
-- ``traceroute`` -old school packet routing trace, not sure if it really works the same anymore, but shows you the path packets take to a server. seems like maye routers out in the widl drop the packets it uses now often? not sure. dont use it much and its not what it used to be is the word
+- ``traceroute`` - old school packet routing trace, not sure if it really works the same anymore, but shows you the path packets take to a server. seems like maye routers out in the widl drop the packets it uses now often? not sure. dont use it much and its not what it used to be is the word
-- ``arping`` -executes a ping-analogous function using the arp protocol. v nice.
+- ``arping`` - executes a ping-analogous function using the arp protocol. v nice.
-- ``tsocks`` -wrap any protocol through socks
+- ``tsocks`` - wrap any protocol through socks
 - ``httping``- ping a http server.
 IE, give the response time to a http service
 - ``aircrack-ng`` - a suite of utilities for security analysis of wifi networks
 - ``iwconfig``-ike ifconfig but with specific features for wifi adapters/driver interfaces. it is old school